Haley says she will only join debates with Trump or Biden moving forward

 Republican presidential candidate Nikki Haley says she will only participate in a debate that includes former President Trump or President Biden going forward, putting plans for two debates in New Hampshire ahead of its primary next week in doubt.

-Haley said in a statement on Tuesday that Trump, who cruised to victory in Monday’s Iowa caucus, needs to stop “hiding” after he has skipped all five of the GOP primary debates so far.
+Haley said in a statement Tuesday that Trump, who cruised to victory in Monday’s Iowa caucuses, needs to stop “hiding” after he has skipped all five of the GOP primary debates so far.

 “We’ve had five great debates in this campaign,” she said.
 “Unfortunately, Donald Trump has ducked all of them.
 He has nowhere left to hide.
 The next debate I do will either be with Donald Trump or with Joe Biden.
 I look forward to it.”